Get in touch

 Document processing

-AI-leveraged extraction from contracts, POs, invoices, forms.
-The document arrives and the relevant fields appear in the right system.
+Extraction from contracts, POs, invoices, forms.
+The document arrives and the right fields appear in the right system.

 Cross-system reconciliation

 When two sources of truth disagree, someone has to fix it.
-We automate the reconciliation so the disagreement is caught and resolved without the someone.
+We automate the reconciliation — without the someone.

 What's included